lucabertoni/Translator/src/VisualBasic/README.md

-# C Translator
+# Visual Basic Translator

-C Translator will help you to translate your dBase software.
+Visual Basic Translator will help you to translate your dBase software.

-This README will describe an overview of Translator for C. If you want to read general documentation, see /README.md.
+This README will describe an overview of Translator for Visual Basic.
+If you want to read general documentation, see /README.md.

-## What C Translator get from source code
+## What Visual Basic Translator get from source code

 This script will scan all strings in function-return(allowed void function) statement.

-Translator for C will search this text in each source code line:
+Translator for Visual Basic will search this text in each source code line:

-Translator for C will discard lines that observe above criteria but contains:
+Translator for Visual Basic will discard lines that observe above criteria but contains:

 If source code line observe above criteria, will be saved in OutputStrings table of the database.